tsainei/portfolio/_posts/2020-11-29-100DaysOfCode - Day 1 Change Background Color.md

 }
 ```

 Well, it runs well!
 However, I notice somtimes I get the same color after several clicks.
-I don't like to see the same color again and again, so add an variable thisIndex and an if statement to make sure I don't get the same color.
+I don't like to see the same color again and again, so I add an variable thisIndex and an if statement to make sure I don't get the same color.

 ```
 function changeColor() {